Kartik-0826/kartik-0826.github.io/README.md

 - **Instant Backend Lead Form**: Features an integrated demo booking form hooked up to Google Apps Script.
   - Dynamic dropdowns customized explicitly to match the native dark OS theme.
   - Submits asynchronously using `mode: 'no-cors'` for zero-latency user feedback.
+- **Progressive Web App (PWA)**: Includes an integrated Service Worker (`sw.js`) and Web Manifest allowing users to install the app to their phone and access it completely offline.
+- **Built-in Client App Portal**: Contains an interactive client dashboard (`app.html`) that replicates a native mobile app interface with sticky navigation and utilizes `localStorage` to permanently track dog training milestones.

 ## 🛠️ Technologies Used